Set up producer services

 5. Create the backend service with the third-party appliance instance groups that you created in the previous step.

-To create backend services with an internal passthrough Network Load Balancer follow these steps:
+To create backend services with an internal passthrough Network Load Balancer, follow these steps:

-2. Add the VM instance group to the backend services.
+2. Add the VM instance group to the backend service.
 A backend service is necessary for creating an internal passthrough Network Load Balancer.
 For more information, see Add a managed instance group to a backend service.

 4. Create or add a firewall rule in your network firewall policy that allows UDP traffic to your VMs on port 6081.
 For more information, see Create global network firewall rules.